nextcloud/documentation/admin_manual/configuration_user/user_configuration.rst

   The admin sets the new user's first password.
 Both the user and the admin can change the user's password at anytime.

+*Email address*
+  You can set an email address for a user.
+  This address can be used when you first set-up an account so the user receive a mail asking him to create a password.
+  This address can be used for password reset request.

 *Groups*
   You may create groups, and assign group memberships to users.
 By default new users are not assigned to any groups.